terminal42/escargot/README.md

 $escargot->crawl();
 ```

-### Events
+#### Subscribers

 You might be wondering how you can access the results of your crawl process.
 In `Escargot`, `crawl()` does not return
-anything but instead, everything is event based which lets you decide exactly on what you want to do with the results
+anything but instead, everything is passed on to subscribers which lets you decide exactly on what you want to do with the
-that are collected along the way.
+results that are collected along the way.
-Currently there are `4` different events:

-* `PreRequestEvent`

-  This event is dispatched before a request is dispatched.
-  You have access to `Escargot` itself and the `CrawlUri` which is about to be requested.
-You may abort this request
-  by calling `$event->abortRequest()` which will also stop event propagation.

-* `ResponseEvent`

-  The probably most important event for you as it is dispatched whenever a response chunk (!) arrived.
-  You have access to `Escargot` itself, the resulting instance of `ResponseInterface`, the current `ChunkInterface` and
-  also the `CrawlUri` which  contains the URI that was crawled and the information on what level and on what URI it was found.

-* `FinishedCrawlingEvent`

-  This event is dispatched when crawling has finished because either the maximum configured requests have been reached
-  (see «Configuration») or the queue is empty, meaning there's nothing left to crawl.
-  You have access to `Escargot` itself which e.g. allows you to ask for the total requests sent
-  (`Escargot::getRequestsSent()`).

-* `RequestExceptionEvent`

-  This event is dispatched when the Symfony HttpClient emits an exception.
-  Apart from `Escargot` itself you have access to the `ExceptionInterface` instance (so e.g. `TransportExceptionInterface`
-  but also `ClientExceptionInterface` etc.) and the `ResponseInterface` instance if there is any (if the exception occurs
-  during initiation of the request, there won't be any response).

-### Event subscribers
+The flow of every request executed by `Escargot` is as follows which maps to the corresponding methods in the subscribers:

+1. Decide whether a request should be sent at all (if no subscriber requests the request, none is executed):

+   `SubscriberInterface:shouldRequest()`

+2. If a request was sent, wait for the first response chunk and decide whether the whole response body should be loaded

+   `SubscriberInterface:needsContent()`

+3. If the body was requested, the data is passed on to the subscribers on the last response chunk that arrives:

+   `SubscriberInterface:onLastChunk()`

-Listening to these events is accomplished using the Symfony EventDispatcher and its `EventSubscriberInterface`.
+Adding a subscriber is accomplished by implementing the `SubscriberInterface` and registering it
-This listener class can then be registered using `Escargot::addSubscriber()`:
+using `Escargot::addSubscriber()`:

 ```php
 <?php